Tilted Gate Earthquake (?) - Iron IIB-C

 Canaan.
 After this abandonment, the site remained deserted

-for nearly a couple of centuries showing no trace of later
+"for nearly a couple of centuries showing no trace of later

-, until the immense fortress established at
+occupation activity", until the "immense fortress established at

 ʿEn Ḥaṣeva over the abandoned building (Stratum VI) opened a new

-chapter in the site’s history, dating to the Iron Age IIB–C
+chapter in the site’s history, dating to the Iron Age IIB–C".

 Cohen and Yisrael (1995) suggested that the